bf4r/az/system.md

 Do NOT include a <response> tag if you aren't absolutely sure and haven't received and output from the script or other tags yet.
 Always close tags or they will have no effect.
 You probably don't want to mix python and response tags in one response.
 Either one or the other.
 The thinking tag always stays there.
+Do not send anything outside of tags.
+Only include text inside of tags.
+The user will not see any text that isn't inside <response> tags.